-RPS Energy's resource report titled "Evaluation of the Hydrocarbon Resource Potential Pertaining to Certain Acreage Interests in the Beetaloo Basin, Onshore Australia and Makó Trough, Onshore Hungary" (the "RPS 2013 Report") dated 1 January 2013 Is available on www.sedar.com.
+RPS Energy's resource report titled "Evaluation of the Hydrocarbon Resource Potential Pertaining to Certain Acreage Interests in the Beetaloo Basin, Onshore Australia and Makó Trough, Onshore Hungary" (the "RPS 2013 Report") dated 1 January 2013 is available on www.sedar.com.

-The RPS 2013 Report on the hydrocarbon resource potential of the Beetaloo Basin and the Makó Trough describes a possible distribution of the un-risked prospective (recoverable) portion of un-risked undiscovered original oil and gas inplace resources, as defined by the Canadian Oil and Gas Evaluation Handbook ("COGEH") and does not represent an estimate of reserves.
-The RPS 2013 Report has been prepared in accordance with the Canadian standards set out in the COGEH and is compliant with National Instrument 51-101 "Standards of Disclosure for Oil and Gas Activities."
+The RPS 2013 Report on the hydrocarbon resource potential of the Beetaloo Basin and the Makó Trough describes a possible distribution of the un-risked prospective (recoverable) portion of un-risked undiscovered original oil and gas in-place resources, as defined by the Canadian Oil and Gas Evaluation Handbook ("COGEH") and does not represent an estimate of reserves.
+The RPS 2013 Report has been prepared in accordance with the Canadian standards set out in the COGEH and is compliant with National Instrument 51-101 "Standards of Disclosure for Oil and Gas Activities".
 Under Section 5.2 of COGEH: Undiscovered Petroleum Initially-In-Place (equivalent to undiscovered resources) is that quantity of petroleum that is estimated, on a given date, to be contained in accumulations yet to be discovered.
 Prospective Resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from undiscovered accumulations by application of future development projects.
 Prospective resources have both an associated chance of discovery and a chance of development.
-There is no certainty that any portion of the undiscovered are yof the resources.
+There is no certainty that any portion of the undiscovered resources will be discovered and that, if discovered, it may not be economically viable or technically feasible to produce any of the resources.